 As far as the Board's remuneration is concerned, this has been adjusted to be related to the growth of the Gross Asset Value of the Company as mandated by the relevant policy.
 It should be noted that the said policy relates to payments through shares which are locked up for the earlier of two years from the date of issue or the date following which the 30-day average traded value exceeds GBP 70.000.
 Since 1st of July 2016, the BoD has decided to forego any remuneration for the period 1/7/2016 - 31/12/2018.
 It has also been decided that any fees from H2 2019 onwards will be paid in cash.
-Currently the annual fees for non-executive members of the Board have been set at GBP 129k.
+Until H1 2022 included, the annual fees for non-executive members of the Board had been set at GBP 129k.
+Relevant fees for the period H2 2022 and 2023 have been set at EUR 250k.

-The remuneration of the senior management is described in Note 12 and Note 39.1.2.
+The remuneration of the senior management is described in Note 12 and Note 38.1.2.